Bracken Bat Cave

 The purchase also creates new habitat for the federally endangered golden-cheeked warbler and expands the Conservancy’s work in protecting Texas’ most valuable resource: clean, fresh water.
 This acreage is located entirely within the Edwards Aquifer Recharge Zone, the most sensitive portion of the aquifer system.
 As one of the most prolific artesian aquifers in the world, the Edwards Aquifer provides drinking water for roughly two million central Texans, including the entire city of San Antonio.
 In the last decade, the Conservancy has helped protect 21 percent of recharge zone.

 The history of this property is unique—it was previously slated to become a 3,500-home subdivision.
 Scientists, conservationists and community members were strongly opposed due to the property’s proximity to the bat cave and the risks to local water supplies and established warbler habitat.
 After more than a year of work, this highly complex conservation deal came together with input from a broad spectrum of trusted partners.
 Much of the funding comes from a coalition of public and private organizations that includes The Nature Conservancy, the City of San Antonio, Bat Conservation International, the Edwards Aquifer Authority, Forestar, the United States Army and Bexar county.
-But there is still a $2.8 million funding gap that BCI and the Conservancy are racing against the clock to address.
-You can help by donating to this important project.

 This property creates an important link between the Conservancy’s Cibolo Bluffs Preserve and the Bracken Bat Cave and creates an uninterrupted expanse of nearly 5,000 protected acres.
 It also offers an excellent example of at-scale conservation in Central Texas.